Nadhim/Nadhim/README.md

 - 🔭 I’m currently working on **Can't say, signed an NDA 🤫**

 - 🌱 I’m currently learning **Advanced AI Algorithms**

-- 👯 I’m looking to collaborate on **AI/ML and development projects**

-- 👨‍💻 All of my projects are available at [https://linkedin.com/in/mohamed-nadhim](https://linkedin.com/in/mohamed-nadhim)

 - 📫 How to reach me **nadhim10@gmail.com**

 - 📄 Know about my experiences [https://linkedin.com/in/mohamed-nadhim](https://linkedin.com/in/mohamed-nadhim)